browserengineering/book/book/invalidation.md

 Lazy marking works for data dependencies but not for control dependencies.
-That's because data dependencies are computed before the dirty bit is checked, meaning the dirty bit gets marked before it's checked.
+That's because data dependencies are computed before the dirty flags is checked, meaning the dirty flags gets marked before it's checked.
 Lazy marking also allows us to skip no-op updates, so it's important for data dependencies to be fast.